yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

 = Preface =
 This HOWTO describes how to setup IPv6 on your OpenWrt based router.

-It is based on the OpenWrt [http://openwrt.org/downloads/experimental/ experimental] version.

 There is 2 big different steps :
   1. setup a working ipv6 connection on the OpenWRT router.
 This can either be:
       * using a tunnel broker (like [http://www.sixxs.net SixXS] or [http://www.tunnelbroker.net hurricane electric]).
       * using 6to4, a standard encapsulation protocol for IPv6 over IPv4
   2. propagate the IPv6 subnet to the LAN with radvd

 = Install necessary software =
 To use IPv6 we need the following modules: